wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  Recursive Resolvers SHOULD limit the number of networks and
       answers they keep in the cache for a given query.

-Contavalli, et al.       Expires August 27, 2015               [Page 15]

-Internet-Draft        Client Subnet in DNS Requests        February 2015

    o  Recursive Resolvers SHOULD limit the number of total different
       networks that they keep in cache.

    o  Recursive Resolvers should never send ECS options with a SCOPE
       PREFIX-LENGTH that is longer than they are willing to cache.
+      Similarly, if using the backwards-compatible SCOPE PREFIX-LENGTH

+Contavalli, et al.      Expires September 8, 2015              [Page 15]

+Internet-Draft        Client Subnet in DNS Requests           March 2015

-      Similarly, if using the backwards-compatible SCOPE PREFIX-LENGTH of 0, the query should not set a SOURCE PREFIX-LENGTH of more bits than they are willing to cache.
+      of 0, the query should not set a SOURCE PREFIX-LENGTH of more bits than they are willing to cache.